-This ancient city that is now in ruins was the historical capital of the Al-Jawf Province in the northwestern of Saudi Arabia.
+This ancient city that is now in ruins was the historical capital of the Al-Jawf Province in northwestern Saudi Arabia.
 The ancient city of Duma was described as “the stronghold of the Arabians”.
 Other scholars identify the city as being the territory of Dumah; one of the 12 sons of Ishmael mentioned in the Book of Genesis.
 One of the not to be missed structures in the city of Duma is the Marid Castle, Umar Mosque and Al-Dar’I Quarter.

 2. The Multicultural Souqs of Jeddah:

-These souqs are some of the best places where you can find several native products by the different cultures mingling in the kingdom.
-The souqs include the Old Turkish and Afghan Souq with have the best handwoven carpets you’ll ever buy, the Yemeni Souq which sells all Yemeni products you would desire from food to pottery and clothes.
+These souqs are some of the best places where you can find several native products from the different cultures mingling in the kingdom.
+The souqs include the Old Turkish and Afghan Souq with have the best handwoven carpets you’ll ever buy, and the Yemeni Souq which sells all Yemeni products you would desire from food to pottery and clothes.

-Souq of Khans where all markets and cultures from South Asia merge together giving off the most colorful vibes.
+Souq of Khans where all markets and cultures from South Asia merge together giving off the most colourful vibes.
 Finally, you have the Souqs of Historical Jeddah which has shops and stalls that have been in the same place for over 140 years.
-You need look no more for anything as you will find it at the souqs of Jeddah.
+You need to look no more for anything as you will find it at the souqs of Jeddah.
 A bonus is that you can always bargain for the best price!

 3. Farasan Islands:

 Not known for its human history, this group of islands are rich in marine life.
-Located off the shore of the southern province of Jazan, this group of coral islands are the perfect spot for diving and snorkeling.
-Several civilizations have left their mark on the place throughout history as early as 1st Millennium BC; the Sabeans, Romans, Aksumites, Ottomans and the Arabs.
+Located off the shore of the southern province of Jazan, this group of coral islands are the perfect spot for diving and snorkelling.
+Several civilizations have left their mark on the place throughout history as early as the 1st Millennium BC; the Sabeans, Romans, Aksumites, Ottomans and the Arabs.

 The mangrove forest of the islands attracts several wildlife species such as the Sooty Falcon, Pink-Backed Pelican, White-Eyed Gull and even Flamingos.
 The endangered Farasan Gazelle can be seen in some of the islands, though it’s very rare.